apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_quantization.md

 After successful model building and achieving desired accuracy on the test data, often the next step is to optimize inference to deploy the model to production.
 One of the key features of usable model is to have as small latency as possible to be able to provide services to large number of customers simultaneously.
 In addition to customer satisfaction, with well optimized model, hardware load is reduced which also reduces energy costs needed to perform inference.

-Two main types of software optimizations can be characerized as:
+Two main types of software optimizations can be characterized as:
 - memory-bound optimizations - main objective of these optimizations is to reduce the amount of memory operations (reads and writes) - it is done by e.g. chaining operations which can be performed one after another immediately, where input of every subsequent operation is the output of the previous one (example: ReLU activation after convolution),
 - compute-bound optimizations - these optimizations are mainly made on operations which require large number of CPU cycles to complete, like FullyConnected and Convolution.
 One of the methods to speedup compute-bound operations is to lower computation precision - this type of optimization is called quantization.